-Applicants will be fully admitted to the program when all admission requirements have been completed and accepted by the BAS Committee.
+You will be fully admitted to the program when all admission requirements have been completed and accepted by the Executive Dean.

-Applicants who are within 25 quarter credits of completing an associate degree, including the program entry requirements, you may be admitted provisionally into the program on a space available basis.
+If you are within 25 quarter credits of completing an associate degree, including the program entry requirements, you may be admitted provisionally into the program on a space available basis.
 This is in addition to the conditions cited above regarding journey card status and other associate degrees.

-Applicants who have met all admission requirements or who are within 25 quarter credits of completing their two-year degree and have a cumulative college-level GPA below 2.5 may be admitted under probationary status.
-Applicants accepted into the program with probationary admission must maintain a GPA of 2.5 or higher for the first 30 quarter credits and then petition to the BAS Programs Manager for full admittance.
+If you have a cumulative GPA below 2.5, you may be admitted under probationary status.
+Students must maintain a cumulative GPA of 2.5 or higher for the first 30 quarter credits and then petition to the BAS Programs Manager for full admittance.

 Priority will be given to students with a Washington state AAS-T degree or equivalent.
 Students with a Washington state Associate of Arts-Transfer or Associate of Science-Transfer degree may also be admitted to the program permitting that they meet the 2-year minimum work experience requirement.
 Students entering with any degree type will need to complete all upper-division courses with a GPA of 2.0 or higher, earn a minimum of 180 college-level credits, and will be required to work with the BAS Department to develop appropriate substitutions for lower-division general education requirements.